simonpoole/OpeningHoursParser/README.md

 This is a very simplistic parser for string values according to the [OSM opening hours specification][opening-hours-specification].

 It parses 144'477 (90%) of 161'268 unique test strings in non-strict mode.
-The remaining 16'791 are likely valid errors, spot checking shows that they have obvious issues.
-In strict mode further 19'377 fail (total 36168).
+The remaining 16'127 are likely valid errors, spot checking shows that they have obvious issues.
+In strict mode further 20'417 fail (total 36'544).

 Deviations from the grammar as of [this version of the opening hours specification][opening-hours-grammar-specification] in all modes:

  * case insensitive
- * minutes in times optional
  * leading 0s in times optional
- * single 0 for minutes
  * unicode EN DASH character is allowed for hyphen

 In non-strict mode the following further differences are allowed:

  * three-character weekday abbreviations
  * times extending in to the next day that are missing the extra 24 hours are corrected
+ * single 0 for minutes
+ * minutes in times optional
  * AM and PM time specifications are allowed
  * holidays following weekdays
  * 24/7 rules with preceding selectors are corrected to 00:00-24:00 time spans